trstringer/httpbin2/README.md

 This delays half of the requests for a duration from 1 to 5 seconds.

+### Multiple web server hops

-You can change web servers together with relays:
+You can chain web servers together with relays:

 ```
 $ httpbin2 -p 8081 --message "first"